ISMAIL-OZCAN/ISMAIL-OZCAN/README.md

-- Hi, I’m ISMAIL OZCAN
+- Hi I'm İsmail ÖZCAN
-- I’m interested in front-end developing.
+- I interested in front-end developing.
 - I’m currently learning HTML,CSS and JAVASCRIPT

 - Also I'm lawyer at İstanbul province.
 I interested in the legal side of developing and coding as well.